fireflycons/PSCloudFormation/docfx/articles/parameter-files.md

 ---
 # Parameter Files

 Parameter files provide an alternative means of supplying parameters to the stack.
 They can be used in conjunction with or instead of dynamic command line arguments.
-If the same parameter is pesent in a file and on the command line, then the command line takes preference.
+If the same parameter is present in a file and on the command line, then the command line takes preference.

-Parameter files may me in either JSON or YAML and the format is an array of ParameterKey/ParameterValue objects
+Parameter files may be in either JSON or YAML and the format is an array of ParameterKey/ParameterValue objects

 ## YAML Format